suhlig/postgres-pitr/README.markdown

 # TODO

-* Proper dependency management for the Go part
+* Add a VM as [Dedicated Repository Host](https://pgbackrest.org/user-guide.html#repo-host)
 * Fix poor error handling in the controllers
-* Add a VM as [Dedicated Repository Host](https://pgbackrest.org/user-guide.html#repo-host)
 * Test more than the happy path